 Term Definition

 AEMO Australian Energy Market Operator Limited

 AER Australian Energy Regulator

 AC Alternating current

+Connection point In this methodology, refers only to a transmission network connection point unless otherwise specified

-Commissioning Date Full Commercial Use Date The anticipated date of commercial service.
+Commissioning Date The anticipated date of commercial service.

 DC Direct current

 DNSP Distribution Network Service Provider

 EMS Energy management system

-Energy limited Generating units are classified as either energy limited or non-energy limited, this definition impacts their prioritisation in the balancing of supply and demand.
+Resource constrained Generating units are classified as either resource constrained or non-resource constrained, this definition impacts their prioritisation in the balancing of supply and demand.

 ESOO Electricity statement of opportunities - published annually by AEMO in August

 FLLF Forward looking loss factors

 FLLF Study Forward looking loss factor study performed to obtain MLF outcomes

+Full Commercial Use Date The anticipated commencement date of full commercial service.

 MLF Marginal loss factors

 MNSPs Market Network Service Provider

 MT PASA Medium Term projected assessment of system adequacy

 NEB Net energy balance

+Term Definition

 NEM National Electricity Market

 NER National Electricity Rules

-Term Definition

 Outlier A year excluded from the five-year historical average when determining the generation energy cap.
 An outlier can be identified if the annual energy generated in a particular year is outside the range $\pm 1.645\sigma$ (where σ is one standard deviation from the five-year historical average).

 Pump Storage Schemes A hydro generating unit , or group of hydro generating units , that can operate both as a generator and a pump

 Reference Year The previous financial year (1 July - 30 June) in which historical data is to be used as an input to the loss factor calculation. (e.g. Target Year is 2015-16 and Reference Year is 2013-14)

 RRN Regional reference node

-Sample Interval A 30-minute period
+Sample Interval A 30-minute period commencing on the hour or the half-hour

 TNSP Transmission Network Service Provider

 Target Year The financial year (1 July - 30 June) in which particular loss factors and loss equations determined under this Methodology are to be applied

 VTN Virtual transmission node.